| Previous Page | Next Page | Index

 Machinery notes: 160 h.p.

 12 Feb 1839 arrived Gibraltar with the mail from India and Malta.
 5 May 1839 Malta Prince George of Cambridge arrived here yesterday on board the Acheron and is shortly expected to sail to Constantinople in the Princess Charlotte.
 15 May 1839 Malta, In Port.
 25 Jun 1839 arrived Valetta from Gibraltar.
 6 Jan 1840 Malta, the Volcano arrived from Gibraltar Thursday evening with the mails.
 Those for the squadron were despatched by the Phoenix on Friday, and those for the Ionian Islands and Greece on the same day by the Acheron.
 11 Jan 1840 arrived Malta on Monday night with the mails from the Ionian Islands and Greece.
-1 Aug 1840 brought despatches for the Flag Officer's squadron, in the Levant, and sailed for Stamboul.
+1 Aug 1840 brought despatches for the Flag Officer's squadron, in the Levant, and departed for Stamboul.
 Aug 1840 Malta, after her arrival at Corfu, proceeded with the Lord High Commissioner to the northern islands on the 11th and returned on the night of the 12th instant.
 She arrived here on the 17th with mails from the Ionian Islands and Greece, and proceeds to-day for Gibraltar with those for England.
 13 Oct 1840 arrived Malta from Marseilles with the mail from London of the 6th inst.
 31 Oct 1840 at Malta.
-2 Jan 1841, arrived at Marseilles with the East Indies mail and departed on the 10th for Malta : she sails with the mails for the Ionian Islands on the 16th.
-12 Feb 1841, at Malta.
-13 Mar 1841, Malta, arrived with mails from Corfu, Patras, and Zante in 3 days.
-15 Mar 1841, Malta, sailed with mails for Gibraltar and England [sailed to Gibraltar to connect with mail boat for England ?].
-25 Jun 1841, at Malta.
-3 Sep 1841, arrived at Constantinople.
-30 Oct 1841, sailed from Malta for Naples.
-13 Nov 1841, is ordered home from the Mediterranean.
-28 Nov 1841, Plymouth, arrived from Malta.
-11 Dec 1841, Woolwich, arrived from the Mediterranean to be paid off.
-17 Dec 1841, Woolwich, will be paid off on Thursday.
+2 Jan 1841 arrived at Marseilles with the East Indies mail and departed on the 10th for Malta : she sails with the mails for the Ionian Islands on the 16th.
+12 Feb 1841 at Malta.
+13 Mar 1841 Malta, arrived with mails from Corfu, Patras, and Zante in 3 days.
+15 Mar 1841 Malta, departed with mails for Gibraltar and England [departed to Gibraltar to connect with mail boat for England ?].
+26 May 1841 at Malta.
+25 Jun 1841 at Malta.
+26 Jul 1841 departed Gibraltar, arriving Malta 1 Aug.
+15 Aug 1841 in port at Valetta.
+3 Sep 1841 arrived at Constantinople.
+27 Sep 1841 reported to be in the Bosphorus.
+15 Oct 1841 arrived Malta, from Constantinople, and is performing quarantine.
+31 Oct 1841 departed Malta for Naples with Lord and Lady Ponsonby.
+13 Nov 1841 is ordered home from the Mediterranean.
+4 Dec 1841 arrived Plymouth with the Malta mails.
+12 Dec 1841 arrived Woolwich, and to be paid off.
+17 Dec 1841 Woolwich, will be paid off on Thursday.
 Feb 1842 in ordinary at Woolwich.

 21 Jan 1848 Sails from Plymouth.